City Ground: Proposed relocation

+Concerts

+On 22 September 2023, it was announced Take That would perform the first concert at City Ground since 2005 on 26 May 2024.
+Due to phenomenal demand, tickets sold out within 45 minutes and an extra show was added on 25 May.
+Over 50,000 people attended the concerts which were part of the band's 2024 This Life on Tour with support from Olly Murs.

 Ground redevelopment

-On 28 February 2019 the club confirmed an extended lease on the City Ground, allowing it to proceed with plans to redevelop the stadium and surrounding area.
-Central to this will be the replacement of the current Peter Taylor Stand with a new 10,000-seater stand, and improvements to the Trentside area, Brian Clough and Bridgford Stands.
+On 28 February 2019, the club announced plans to expand the capacity of the ground from 30,455 to about 38,000, by replacing the existing Peter Taylor stand with a new 10,000-seater stand and to provide an additional 3,000 seats in the Bridgford End by 'completing' the dropped southern corner.
+The vision brought forward was designed by Newark based architectural practice Benoy, whose chairman Graham Cartledge and his son, practice chief executive, Tom, both being Forest fans (Tom would latterly become chairman of Nottingham Forest Football Club on 23rd August 2023 before leaving his post on 1st October 2024).
+Central to the Benoy vision was the replacement of the existing Peter Taylor Stand, and improvements to the Trentside area, the Brian Clough Stand, and the Bridgford Stand.

-The new Peter Taylor Stand will see the introduction of a museum, new club shop, executive boxes, and a range of hospitality lounge options and restaurants.
-The new, modern, state-of-the-art structure will see the City Ground's capacity become the highest in the East Midlands, reaching 38,000 after completion.
+The new Peter Taylor Stand would have seen the introduction of a museum, a new club shop, executive boxes, and a range of hospitality lounge options and restaurants.
+The new structure, in combination with additions to the Bridgford End, would have seen the City Ground's capacity become the highest in the East Midlands, reaching 38,000 after completion.

 The club was hopeful that building work would commence at the end of the 2019–20 season.
 However, the redevelopment plans were temporarily put on hold due to the COVID-19 pandemic.
 On 1 June 2021, Nottingham Forest submitted a revised planning application with residential development plans tweaked to appease planners.
-After a lengthy delay, on 28 July 2022, planning permission was granted by Rushcliffe Borough Council.
+After a lengthy delay, on 28th July 2022, resolution to grant planning permission was made by Rushcliffe Borough Council planning committee, however full planning permission was never granted, as all parties concerned with the application did not agree on section 106 terms.